aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pst-to-svg/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PST to SVG?</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is a popular choice for sharing documents because it is platform independent and can be viewed on any device.
+However, the PDF format does not support the use of vector graphics, which is why it is often necessary to convert PST to SVG.
+SVG stands for Scalable Vector Graphics and is a vector-based image format that is supported by most modern web browsers.
+It is ideal for displaying vector graphics on the web, as it is resolution independent and can be scaled to any size without losing quality.

-For a Python developer, who is trying to add a PST to SVG conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word SVG format.
+<h2>How Aspose.Total Helps for PST to SVG Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the process of converting PST to SVG.
+It includes APIs for dealing with different file formats, including Email, Images and Microsoft Word formats.
+Aspose.Words for Python via .NET and Aspose.Email for Python via .NET are two of the APIs included in the package that can be used to convert PST to SVG.

+The process of converting PST to SVG is a two-step process.
+First, the PST file is loaded and rendered into HTML using Aspose.Email for Python via .NET.
+Then, the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the respective Word SVG format.
+This process is simple and efficient, and can be easily automated using Python.

+Aspose.Total for Python via .NET is a great choice for developers who need to convert PST to SVG.
+It is a comprehensive package of APIs that can help automate the process, making it easier and faster to convert PST to SVG.

 {{% /blocks/products/pf/feature-page-summary %}}